Frequently Asked Questions.

 A: Ever notice that an entire back piece is finished on TV in ten minutes plus the commercial break?
 It’s almost like *magic*.

-Even a one to two inch tattoo generally takes around an hour due to the fact that every tattoo, no matter how large or small, requires the same steps: set up, final design refinements, the application itself, and finally – bandaging and care instructions.
+Even a one to two inch tattoo takes around an hour due to the fact that every tattoo, no matter how large or small, requires the same steps: set up, final design refinements, the application itself, and finally – bandaging and care instructions.
 (For this reason, the shop minimum charge is a one hour booking.)
 The more extensive the piece, the longer each of those steps takes.
 While many tattoos will be completed in one session, more extensive pieces involve multiple appointments over multiple weeks or months.

 Q: How much will my tattoo cost?

 A: That all depends on what you’re getting.
 To request an estimate, email me a detailed description of your ideas including: where you’d like your tattoo, the size you’d like and at least one reference image.

 Q: Is a deposit necessary to schedule an appointment?